 The Boston terrier’s story began in the 1860s when a Boston man named William O’Brien purchased a bulldog-white English terrier mix from England named Judge.
 O’Brien ended up selling Judge to another Bostonian named Robert C. Hooper.
 Records refer to “Hooper’s Judge” as the father of the Boston terrier breed from which all Bostons descend.

-Judge was a muscular but fairly small dog, weighing in at around 30 pounds.
+Judge was a muscular, tough, but fairly small dog, weighing in at around 30 pounds.
 His head was square, and his coat was dark brindle with a white stripe down his face.
 Judge was bred to a small, white, bulldog-type female.
 And that launched the selective breeding process.
 Breeders specifically were looking to create a small, friendly companion dog.

 In 1891, the Boston Terrier Club of America was founded.
 And soon after in 1893, the American Kennel Club first recognized the breed.
 Since then, the Boston terrier has become quite popular throughout the United States.
 It’s Boston University’s official mascot, as well as the official dog for the state of Massachusetts.